Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I think that's quite funny.

-I picked that up.
+I pick that up.

-It was, that's the way, uh-huh, uh-huh, Joe Lycett.
+that's the way,

 That's very funny.

-That's good stuff.
+that's good stuff.

-Yeah, what about Nazeem Hussain's one this year,
+what about Nazim Assain's one this year,

-which is, who's saying that?
+who's saying that?

-Like, who's saying that?
+Like who's saying that?

 Which isn't really a phrase, but I think it's so funny.